francisfuzz/on-push-cat-action/README.md

-# on-push-cat-event
+# on-push-printenv

-On a push to any branch, log the contents of $GITHUB_EVENT_PATH
+On a push to any branch, list all environment variables using the `printenv` command.